deeedob/thesis/content/40_remote_plugins.md

 *@fig:plug_tradition* outlines the conventional architecture of audio plugins when integrated with graphical user interfaces.
-In this context, multiple instances are generated from our Dynamic Shared Object (DSO), hence enforcing reentrancy.
+In this context, multiple instances are generated from our DSO, hence enforcing reentrancy.
 The traditional approach involves initiating the user interface's event loop within a distinct thread, typically resulting in at least two threads operating within the DSO's process.
 This method is evident in JUCE^[https://juce.com/], a renowned library for creating agnostic plugins, and is also employed in various open-source projects.

 Starting Qt's event loop within a dedicated thread presents significant challenges.
 To address these, we opted to run the plugin's GUI in